Oron, Nigeria

-Oron is a coastal city and Local Government Area in Akwa Ibom State, Nigeria.
+Oron is a coastal city and Local Government Area (LGA) in Akwa Ibom State, Nigeria.
 It is home to the Maritime Academy of Nigeria and the Oron Museum.

-It has an area of 70 km^{2} and a population of 156,461 at the 2006 census.
+It has an area of 70 km^{2} and had a population of 156,461 at the 2006 census.

 The postal code of the area is 523.

 History

-Oron became a Division in August 1970 and in 1976, was made a Local Government Area.
-However, following the local government creation exercise of the federal government in 1989, Oron was split into 3 Local Government Areas of Mbo, Akwa Ibom Oron, Akwa Ibom and Okobo, Akwa Ibom.
-Again in September 1991, Urue-Offong/Oruko Local Government Area was carved out of Oron Local Government Area.
-Finally in December 1996, Udung Uko Local Government Area was further carved out of Oron.
+Oron became a Division in August 1970 and, in 1976, was made a Local Government Area.
+Following the federal government's local government creation exercise in 1989, Oron was split into three Local Government Areas: Mbo, Oron, and Okobo.
+Again, in September 1991, Urue-Offong/Oruko Local Government Area was carved out of Oron Local Government Area.
+Finally, in December 1996, Udung Uko Local Government Area was further carved out of Oron LGA.

 Clan and settlement

 Oron Town as it is popularly known is made up of four (4) out of the Nine (9) Oron people clans (Afaha) which are.